 - Burn Notice: Michael has to deal with one at the beginning of season 3.
 He explains in the voice-over that it works by being given a target area, and it then kills anything in that area.
 So he leaves the area.
 Which was difficult, since it was already shooting at him.

-- The Imperium of Man is (justifiably) leery of artificial intelligences, but will make use of drones slaved to a psyker's will or imbued with a limited "machine spirit."
+- The Imperium of Man is leery of AIs, but will make use of drones slaved to a psyker's will or imbued with a limited "machine spirit."
 These come in the form of servo-skulls, the remains of devoted servants outfitted with logic engines, anti-gravity drives, and sensors or weapons packages.
 To reiterate, these are flying human skulls that act as assassins, scouts, or simple familiars.